Comparisons11 min read

 Simple, beginner-friendly UI No dedicated IP option

-Unlimited simultaneous connections Slower speeds than competition
+Unlimited simultaneous connections Slower speeds overall

 Data breach monitor included No GUI Linux client